sindbach/doc2vec_pymongo/README.md

 The example data was collected by fetching movies data from : [MovieLens Latest Datasets](http://grouplens.org/datasets/movielens/latest/).
 There's a file called `./ml-latest-small/links.csv` that contains `movieId`.
 This ID can be used to fetch the related movie information from [omdbapi.com](www.omdbapi.com).
 You would need to register and activate an API key.
 The site provides 1000 API calls per day for free.

+Use [build_dataset.py](./utils/build_dataset.py) script as an example to fetch more movies data from `omdbapi.com`.
+The script will output a `json` file that could be imported to MongoDB using `mongoimport`.

 ### Building a Model

 The prediction model utilises movie's `Title`, `Plot` and `Actors` fields.